johnnovak/gridmonger-site/source/maps-and-levels.rst

 The **Coordinates** tab contains properties that govern how the cell coordinates are displayed. **Origin** specifies the corner where counting the grid coordinates should start from.
 There are two coordinate styles to choose
 from: number and letter.
-You can set the style separately for rows and columns with **Column style** and **Row style**, respectively.
+You can set the style separately for columns and rows with **Column style** and **Row style**, respectively.
 The letter style works as follows: ``A`` corresponds to ``0``, ``B`` to ``1``, and so on, right until ``Z`` (``23``), then it continues with ``AA``, ``AB``, ``AC``, etc. You can specify the coordinate starting values in the **Column start** and **Row start** fields.
 You need to enter the start value as a number, even for letter style coordinates, in which case the program helpfully displays the corresponding letter coordinate next to it.
+Negative start values are allowed (``-1`` corresponds to ``-B`` when using the letter style).

 Finally, the **Notes** tab contains a nice large textfield to store all your map related notes in.